tgrrr/cookiecutter-data-science-r/README.md

 ### Requirements to use the cookiecutter template:

-Even though this is for R, cookiecutter still requries Python to setup and install
+Even though this template is for R, cookiecutter still requries Python

 -----------
  - Python 2.7 or 3.5